Andrea Moda Formula

 Andrea Moda Formula was a Formula One team that competed during the 1992 Formula One World Championship.
 The team was owned by Italian shoe designer Andrea Sassetti, who named the team after his company.
 The team contested nine races but managed to only qualify for one.
-Statistically, and by general perception, Andrea Moda is widely considered to be one of the poorest constructors to ever enter Formula One.
+Statistically, and by general perception, Andrea Moda is widely considered to be one of the worst constructors to ever enter Formula One.

 Origins

 In September 1991, Sassetti bought the Coloni F1 team after it had failed to pre-qualify a car for every single race that year.
 Coloni's four-year history resulted in 14 starts in 82 attempts.
 The team had not qualified for a Grand Prix in over two years, having not competed in a race since Roberto Moreno started 15th at the 1989 Portuguese Grand Prix.
 Coloni's best finish was 8th place, scored by Gabriele Tarquini in the 1988 Canadian Grand Prix.

 The team hired a number of ex-Coloni staff and a deal was sought with Simtek to run a car that had been designed in 1990 for BMW.
 Now named the Andrea Moda S921 the chassis was fitted with Judd V10 engines, but the cars were not ready for the start of the season.